 To enhance your performance, through practice sessions, with both Trainer and peer feedback

 A clear understanding of the meaning and value of ‘effective training’

-Certain tools / techniques to assist with your training delivery, so you can make an immediate start when you return to work
+Knowledge of key tools / techniques to assist with your training delivery, so you can make an immediate positive start when you return to work

 Good And Bad Training Experiences

 The Skills Needed To Be A Good Trainer

 The Four Stages Of Learning (Conscious / Competent Model)

 > What Is A Training Needs Analysis (TNA)?

 Designing Training Content